whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 In recent times, unhealthy cultures have formed and spread around the world, trapping free people in abusive societies where a few people rule over the rest.

 Why are we so lost then?
-It's an important question, and the answer is simple -- we're not allowed to stand for justice and uphold our own laws.
+It's an important question, and the problem is simple -- we're not allowed to stand for justice and uphold our own laws, and we pretend that we're free.
+In reality, we're not free, because our laws are imposed on us and we're punished for disobeying them.
 Any political movement that doesn't address this root problem is destined to achieve superficial change at best.**

 When standing in solidarity to seek justice is outlawed, fear and insecurity become widespread and put all of us in a false survival mode that breeds and rewards selfishness and disrespect.
 Instead of pervasive generosity, selfishness is pervasive at every level in every unhealthy culture.**